KuroHere/InfinityLoop/README.md

 ## A couple of words to say:

-- This is oyvey paste, meme feature was made by me(**Kuro_Here**).
+- This is oyvey paste, meme client was made by me(**Kuro_Here**).
-- 90% code is from other opensrc feature.
+- 90% code is from other opensrc client.
-- Don't expect too much from this feature.
+- Don't expect too much from this client.

 `fck u guys`